JoakimOL/Ttm4135-compendium/src/12-TLS.md

 The first part denotes the handshake algorithm, the second part denotes (authenticated)encryption scheme and the third part denotes the means of achieving integrity (key deriving or hash function) ?

-## Ephemeral Diffie-Hellmann handshake{#sec:TLS:EDH}
+## Ephemeral Diffie-Hellman handshake{#sec:TLS:EDH}
 This is one of several variants of the TLS handshake protocol.

-The server key exchange sends the generator, group parameters and the server ephemeral value to be used in Diffie-Hellmann.
+The server key exchange sends the generator, group parameters and the server ephemeral value to be used in Diffie-Hellman.
 All of these values are signed by the server.

-The client key exchange sends the client ephemeral Diffie Hellmann value, which  might be signed depending on whether client certification is used or not.
+The client key exchange sends the client ephemeral Diffie-Hellman value, which  might be signed depending on whether client certification is used or not.

-Pre-master secret, _pms_, is the shared Diffie-Hellmann secret.
+Pre-master secret, _pms_, is the shared Diffie-Hellman secret.

 ## RSA handshake{#sec:TLS:RSA}